peterradchenko/peterradchenko.github.io/_pages/about.md

 ---

-I am an Assistant Professor of [Statistics and Data Science at Yale University](https://statistics.yale.edu/).
+I am an Assistant Professor of [Statistics and Data Science](https://statistics.yale.edu/) and Computer Science (https://cpsc.yale.edu/) at Yale University.
+I am also affiliated with the [Yale Institute for Foundations of Data Science](https://fds.yale.edu/) and [Center for Algorithms, Data, and Market Design at Yale (CADMY)](https://cadmy.yale.edu/).

 My research interests span the intersection of machine learning, statistics, game theory, and optimization.
-In particular, I mainly work on the foundations of reinforcement learning, representation learning, and deep learning.
+In particular, I mainly work on the following topics recently:
+-- **Foundation of Reinforcement Learning**, especially in the context of multi-agent systems where agents interact strategically;
+-- **Foundation of Artificial Intelligence**, especially in understanding the emergent behaviors of large language models during pre-training and post-training and their relationship with the model architecture.

+My research is supported by NSF DMS 2413243.

 Before coming to Yale, I worked as a postdoctoral researcher at the University of California, Berkeley, under the supervision of [Michael.
 I. Jordan](https://arxiv.org/abs/2307.00126).
 Prior to that, I obtained my Ph.D. from the Department of Operations Research and Financial Engineering at Princeton University, where I was co-advised by [Jianqing Fan](https://fan.princeton.edu/) and [Han Liu](http://magics.cs.northwestern.edu/index.html).
 I completed my bachelor’s degree in Mathematics at Tsinghua University in 2015.

+<a href="/assets/pdf/zhuoran_cv.pdf" target="_blank" style="display: inline-block; padding: 10px 15px; margin-top: 10px; font-weight: bold; text-decoration: none; background-color: #007acc; color: white; border-radius: 5px;">My CV</a>

 **Contact**